 Apple is said to be working on two versions of the high-end over-ear headphones, including a premium version with leather-like fabrics and a fitness-focused model that uses lighter, breathable materials with small perforations for better airflow.
 These two versions could have different price points based on the materials used.

 Prototypes of the headphones have been described as having a retro-like look with over-ear cups that swivel along with a headband connected with thin metal arms.

-Apple is planning to attach the ear pads and the head padding to the headphone's frame magnetically, allowing users to swap different colors and variants in and out for customization purposes.
+Apple is planning to attach the ear pads to the headphone's frame magnetically, allowing users to swap different colors and variants in and out for customization purposes.

 An icon representing the AirPods Studio was found in the code in a leaked version of iOS 14, but little detail can be gleaned from the imagery.

 Alleged Leaked Images

 Photos and a video clip said to depict the AirPods Studio surfaced in September, featuring headphones with large oblong ear cups and gray fabric padding at the top of the headband.
 The fabric of the ear cups and the headband appears to be similar to the mesh used for the HomePod.

 The design matches up with rumors indicating the AirPods Studio will have a retro-style look with ear cups that swivel along with a headband connected to thin metal arms.

 Watermark-less white.— Fudge (@choco_bit) September 16, 2020